Daya Singh: Early life

 He was born as Daya Ram in a Sobti Khatri family in 1661 to Bhai Suddha and Mai Diali.
+His birthplace in Lahore was located in Koocha Softi, now known as Katri Bawa, it was marked by the Janamasthan Bhai Daya Singh shrine (which descendants of Bhai Mardana now reside it).
 His father, Suddha, was from Lahore and was a devout Sikh of Guru Tegh Bahadur.
 Suddha had visited the ninth guru's court in Anandpur on multiple occasions.
 In 1677, the family of Suddha, including his son Daya Ram and wife Diali, shifted permanently to Anandpur and sought the blessings of Guru Gobind Singh.
 While living in Anandpur, Daya Ram who had a background of education in Persian and Punjabi, pursued the study of martial arts, the classics, and gurbani.

 Later life

 Baptism

 Painting of the establishment of the Khalsa order and Panj Piare institution by Guru Gobind Singh and Mata Jito at Anandpur in 1699, circa 19th century.
 Daya Singh can be seen standing with the four other members of the inaugural Panj Piare quintet.

-At the famous diwan gathering at Kesgarh Qila (fortress) in Anandpur on 13th April 1699, Daya Singh was the first of the amassed Sikhs to answer the Sikh guru's call for a head.
+At the famous diwan gathering at Kesgarh Qila (fortress) in Anandpur on 30 March 1699, Daya Singh was the first of the amassed Sikhs to answer the Sikh guru's call for a head.
 After him, four other Sikhs answered the call and these five became the inaugural quintet of the panj piare institution of the Khalsa, with the five being seen as equal to the Sikh guru.
 After this, they initiated Guru Gobind Singh into the Khalsa fold.
 Daya Ram thus became Daya Singh after his admission into the Khalsa.